Please feel free to comment on my review.

-If I had Nyssa and Billy running together in a race, I wouldn’t have had Billy make Nyssa go first.
-Billy would’ve gone first and he would’ve caught Nyssa coming after him.
+If I had Nyssa and Billy running together in a race, I wouldn’t have had Billy made Nyssa go first.
+Billy would have gone first and he would have caught Nyssa coming after him.
 The jump scene felt wrong!

 The Doctor meets up with racer Pepter Lunkuse as Esma.
-Esma seems pretty confident and is wanting to finish the race and win.
+Esma seems pretty confident as she wants to finish the race and win.
 The Doctor is dubious about what’s going on as they run during the race.

 But as we got to the second episode, things dramatically changed.
 Once Marc gets injured, Tegan accompanies him to the hospital.
 The operation on his recovery goes well until something deadly. 😮

 Tegan unknowingly grants the robot nurses to give Marc a 200% medical treatment.
-Thus he ends up getting new upgraded parts onto his body.
-He continues running in the race, determined not to stop.
+Thus he ends up getting new upgraded parts to his body.
+He continues to run in the race and is determined not to stop.

-The Doctor gradually discovers the truth on what’s going on with this race and realises that it’s all part of some scheme organised by his old enemies…the Cybermen!
+The Doctor gradually discovers the truth of what’s going on with this race and he realises that it’s all part of some scheme organised by his old enemies…the Cybermen!
 Wow!
 I did not see that coming!

 Okay, the Cybermen don’t actually make an appearance in this story, but I was able to feel their presence.
 The fact that Marc and others get upgraded technology planted onto them confirms it all.

-It was very tense when Nyssa managed to shut down the race and Marc stopped running before collapsing.
-This is before he reaches the race track.
+It was very tense when Nyssa managed to shut down the race and Marc stopped running before he collapsed.
+This is before he reached the end of the race track.
 The Doctor and Tegan run over to check on Marc.

 It doesn’t look good as Marc’s cyber-conversion begins to kick in with the new technology he has on him.
 Peter’s Doctor gets angry.
 He refuses not to let another of his companions die because of Cybermen.

-Incidentally Silas Carlson guest stars as the Commentator and the Steward in this.
-Silas Carlson is known for voicing the Ood in ‘Doctor Who’.
+Incidentally Silas Carlson guest stars as the Commentator and the Steward in this story.
+Silas Carlson is well-known for voicing the Ood in ‘Doctor Who’.
 I didn’t expect him to sound so different from the Ood.

-At the end, I liked Nyssa thanking Morris for looking after for her as he saved her life with a wrist-strap.
+At the end, I liked it when Nyssa thanked Morris for looking after for her as he saved her life with a wrist-strap.
 She returned that favour!
 The Doctor gives encouraging words to Esma and Morris at the end.

-Eventually, the Doctor, Nyssa and Tegan get Marc back into the TARDIS before taking off.
+Eventually, the Doctor, Nyssa and Tegan get Marc back into the TARDIS before they take off.
 The story ends on a bit of a cliff-hanger as Marc’s cyber-conversion kicks in again.
 It’s becoming more serious!

 ‘Warzone’ is a pretty good opening story to the third CD featuring the Fifth Doctor, Nyssa, Tegan and Marc.
 I like how things change around in the second episode and I had no idea what to expect next!